 Online careers can be lucrative, with professionals netting close to $100,000.
 However, not every remote employee can command such a salary.
 Check out the following online careers.

-1. Medical transcriptionists – Telehealth is growing in the U.S., with at-home support staff being hired, such as medical transcriptionists who transcribe voice-recorded reports dictated by healthcare professionals into writing.
-According to Forbes, these employees earn between $30,000 and $50,000 annually.
+Telehealth is growing in the U.S., with at-home support staff being hired, such as medical transcriptionists who transcribe voice-recorded reports dictated by healthcare professionals into writing.
+These employees earn between $30,000 and $50,000 annually.

 The salary for this ranges from $7 to $15 an hour.
 There’s also an answering-service employee, who could even be the receptionist booking your doctor’s appointment.
 Interested applicants should expect to earn $8 to $14 an hour.